SCRT-HQ/PSGSuite/API-to-Function-Map.md

         - [ ] GetRequest:	Gets the specified message attachment.
     - [ ] BatchDeleteRequest:	Deletes many messages by message ID.
 Provides no guarantees that messages were not already deleted or even existed at all.
     - [ ] BatchModifyRequest:	Modifies the labels on the specified messages.
-    - [ ] DeleteRequest:	Immediately and permanently deletes the specified message.
+    - [x] DeleteRequest:	Immediately and permanently deletes the specified message.
 This operation cannot be undone.
-Prefer messages.trash instead.
+Prefer messages.trash instead. *Remove-GSGmailMessage*
-    - [ ] GetRequest:	Gets the specified message.
+    - [x] GetRequest:	Gets the specified message. *Get-GSGmailMessage*
     - [ ] ImportMediaUpload:	Import media upload which supports resumable upload.
     - [ ] ImportRequest:	Imports a message into only this user's mailbox, with standard email delivery scanning and classification similar to receiving via SMTP.
 Does not send a message.
     - [ ] InsertMediaUpload:	Insert media upload which supports resumable upload.
     - [ ] InsertRequest:	Directly inserts a message into only this user's mailbox similar to IMAP APPEND, bypassing most scanning and classification.
 Does not send a message.
-    - [ ] ListRequest:	Lists the messages in the user's mailbox.
+    - [x] ListRequest:	Lists the messages in the user's mailbox. *Get-GSGmailMessageList*
     - [ ] ModifyRequest:	Modifies the labels on the specified message.
     - [ ] SendMediaUpload:	Send media upload which supports resumable upload.
-    - [ ] SendRequest:	Sends the specified message to the recipients in the To, Cc, and Bcc headers.
+    - [x] SendRequest:	Sends the specified message to the recipients in the To, Cc, and Bcc headers. *Send-GmailMessage*
-    - [ ] TrashRequest:	Moves the specified message to the trash.
+    - [x] TrashRequest:	Moves the specified message to the trash. *Remove-GSGmailMessage*
-    - [ ] UntrashRequest:	Removes the specified message from the trash.
+    - [x] UntrashRequest:	Removes the specified message from the trash. *Restore-GSGmailMessage*
 - [ ] SettingsResource:	The "settings" collection of methods.
-    - [ ] FiltersResource:	The "filters" collection of methods.
+    - [x] FiltersResource:	The "filters" collection of methods.
-        - [ ] CreateRequest:	Creates a filter.
+        - [x] CreateRequest:	Creates a filter. *Add-GSGmailFilter*
-        - [ ] DeleteRequest:	Deletes a filter.
+        - [x] DeleteRequest:	Deletes a filter. *Remove-GSGmailFilter*
-        - [ ] GetRequest:	Gets a filter.
+        - [x] GetRequest:	Gets a filter. *Get-GSGmailFilter*
-        - [ ] ListRequest:	Lists the message filters of a Gmail user.
+        - [x] ListRequest:	Lists the message filters of a Gmail user. *Get-GSGmailFilter*
     - [ ] ForwardingAddressesResource:	The "forwardingAddresses" collection of methods.
         - [ ] CreateRequest:	Creates a forwarding address.
 If ownership verification is required, a message will be sent to the recipient and the resource's verification status will be set to pending; otherwise, the resource will be created with verification status set to accepted
         - [ ] DeleteRequest:	Deletes the specified forwarding address and revokes any verification that may have been required
-        - [ ] GetRequest:	Gets the specified forwarding address.
+        - [x] GetRequest:	Gets the specified forwarding address. *Get-GSGmailForwardingAddress*
-        - [ ] ListRequest:	Lists the forwarding addresses for the specified account.
+        - [x] ListRequest:	Lists the forwarding addresses for the specified account. *Get-GSGmailForwardingAddress*
     - [ ] GetAutoForwardingRequest:	Gets the auto-forwarding setting for the specified account.
     - [ ] GetImapRequest:	Gets IMAP settings.
     - [ ] GetPopRequest:	Gets POP settings.